-High lyric soprano Heather Phillips, whose recent performances of Nannetta in Falstaff with Arizona Opera were described by Opera News as “beautiful” and “shimmering”, is continuing to garner critical acclaim with reputable performances on the opera and concert stage.
+Soprano Heather Phillips, whose recent performances of Nannetta in Falstaff with Arizona Opera were described by Opera News as “beautiful” and “shimmering”, is continuing to garner critical acclaim with reputable performances on the opera and concert stage.
+In the 2019-2020 season, she makes her European debut in the title role of Rossini’s Bianca e Falliero with Oper Frankfurt in a new production by director Tilmann Köhler, a production which travel to the Tiroler Festpiele Erl in the summer.
+Additionally, she joins the Brazos Valley Symphony Orchestra for Orff’s Carmina Burana.

-During the 2017-2018 season, Miss Phillips debuts with Austin Lyric Opera as Micaëla in Carmen and on the concert stage appears as soprano soloist in Handel’s Messiah with the Boise Philharmonic, soprano soloist in Carmina Burana with both the Boise Philharmonic and the Valley Symphony Orchestra in Texas and makes her New York Philharmonic debut as soprano soloist in Beethoven’s Choral Fantasy.
-Future engagements include debuts with the Austin Symphony Orchestra, Canton Symphony Orchestra and a return to the Boise Philharmonic.
-During the 2016-2017 season, Ms. Phillips made her Arizona Opera debut as Nannetta in Falstaff and also debuted with Opera Philadelphia reprising the role of Katie in Jennifer Higdon’s Cold Mountain, a role she created at the Santa Fe Opera and on the Grammy nominated original cast recording.
+During the 2016-2017 season, Ms. Phillips made her Arizona Opera debut as Nannetta in Falstaff and debuted with Opera Philadelphia reprising the role of Katie in Jennifer Higdon’s Cold Mountain, a role she created at The Santa Fe Opera and on the Grammy nominated original cast recording.
 She returned to Opera Philadelphia later that same season for performances of the composer workshop series, Double Exposure.
 On the concert stage she appeared as the soprano soloist in Mendelssohn’s Elijah with the Grammy nominated ensemble True Concord and returned to the Ravinia Festival and the Tucson Desert Song Festival as a recitalist in collaboration with pianist Kevin Murphy.
 Other recent previous performances include Elvira in Rossini’s L’italiana in Algeri at Lyric Opera of Kansas City, Micaëla in Carmen with Kentucky Opera, Zerlina in Don Giovanni at Opera Southwest, Musetta in La bohème at the Crested Butte Music Festival and Barbarina in Le nozze di Figaro at Cincinnati Opera.

 An alumna of the Santa Fe Opera apprentice program, she joined the company for their 2014 and 2015 seasons, covering Micaela in Carmen and then Gilda in Rigoletto.
 She also performed as a soloist in a lieder recital with Harry Bickett at the piano for the chamber music series, Performance Santa Fe.
 The Santa Fe Opera apprentice scenes showcase saw her as Luisa (Verdi’s Luisa Miller) and as La Contessa (Rossini’s Il Viaggio A Reims).
 While as a fellow at the Aspen Music Festival, she sang the role of Helena in Britten’s A Midsummer Night’s Dream under the baton of Jane Glover.